pucelle/vscode-css-navigation/README.md

 ### Missed some workspace symbols

-Workspace symbols are always come from multiple workspace folders, but for each workspace folder, you need to open at least one HTML or CSS file to **activate** it, then will return results belong to it.
+Workspace symbols are always come from multiple workspace folders, but for each workspace folder, you need to open at least one HTML or CSS file to **activate** it (vscode mechanism), then will return results belong to it.

 Set `searchAcrossWorkspaceFolders` to `true` will also activate services for all workspace folders as soon as possible, then you will get full workspace symbols always.

 ### How the extension find selectors?

-This extension only compare the last **class / id / tag** part of the selector.
+This extension only compares the last **class / id / tag** part of a selector.

 So when you are trying to find definitions for `class="class1"`, these selectors will match: `p .class1`, `p.class1`,  `.class2.class1`, `.class1:hover`.